Program Information: Children's Hospital of Michigan - Department Child Psychiatry & Psychology

 Preferred method of contacting the program: Email the Program

-We have matched with interns from these programs: Wayne State University, Central Michigan University, Spalding University, Texas A&M, Illinois Institute of Technology, University of Detroit Mercy, Argosy University, D,C., Michigan State University, Pacific University School of Professional Psychology, Fuller Graduate Psychology, University of Illinois at Chicago, Howard University, University of Maryland, Baltimore County, Chicago School of Professional Psychology, Indiana University of Pennsylvania, University of Georgia, Georgia School of Professional Psychology Alliant IU/California School Professional Psychology, University of Windsor, University of Texas, Austin, Nova Southeastern, University of Houston, and University of Memphis, University at Buffalo/North Campus, University of Missouri-Columbia, University of Connecticut, Texas A&M University College Station, Eastern Michigan University, Saint Mary's University of Minnesota, University of Colorado
+We have matched with interns from these programs: Wayne State University, Central Michigan University, Spalding University, Texas A&M, Illinois Institute of Technology, University of Detroit Mercy, Argosy University, D,C., Michigan State University, Fuller Graduate Psychology, Howard University, University of Maryland, Baltimore County, Chicago School of Professional Psychology, Indiana University of Pennsylvania, University of Georgia, Georgia School of Professional Psychology, Alliant IU/California School Professional Psychology, University of Windsor, University of Texas, Austin, Nova Southeastern, University of Houston, and University of Memphis, University at Buffalo/North Campus, University of Missouri-Columbia, University of Connecticut, Texas A&M University College Station, Eastern Michigan University, Saint Mary's University of Minnesota, University of Colorado, Loyola University of Chicago, Pacific University, University of Indianapolis, University of Illinois at Chicago

 Internship Applicant Requirements